 It can take up to 30 days for your direct deposit changes to become effective.

-Yes, the only financial aid that will impact your VA educational benefit are those that are tuition and fees specific.
+Yes, the only financial aid that will impact your VA educational benefit is those that are tuition and fees specific.
 That means anything that is supposed to pay for tuition and fees only.
-An example of that would be the UA System Employee or Spouse Tuition Waiver.
-(Your tuition is $1000 and fees are $500.
-The tuition waiver is applied and there is $600 left to pay for tuition and still $500 for fees. $1,100 will be submitted to the VA)
+As an example, a student could utilize the UA System Employee or Spouse Tuition Waiver.
+Tuition is $1000, and fees are $500.
+The tuition waiver would be applied and there would be $600 left to pay for tuition and still $500 for fees. $1,100 would be submitted to the VA.

 What do I need to do if I am taking courses at another school?